 All New Mexico Rail Runner Express stations are accessible by ramp, or mini high-level platform.
 All train cars are equipped with four priority seating locations for customers with disabilities.

 Paying Your Fare

-- When purchasing your tickets for the Rail Runner Express, customers with disabilities may purchase a reduced fare ticket online or purchase reduced fare tickets on board with proper ID.
+- When purchasing your tickets for the Rail Runner Express, customers with disabilities may purchase a reduced fare ticket online, on our app, or purchase reduced fare tickets on board with proper ID.